sureshvenkatesan/jas_helm_install/README.md

 It is coming from Postgresql and Rabbitmq charts and it does not affect the installation.

 ##### Issue2: How to fix the "<$MY_HELM_RELEASE>-pre-upgrade-check pre-upgrade hooks failed" error ?
-At one time I got this error but did not get this issue in next 2 attempts .
-SO we can ignore this issue.
-After sometime when the helm command exits it may fail with below error:
+At one time  the helm command exited with below error:
 ```
 Error: UPGRADE FAILED: pre-upgrade hooks failed: 1 error occurred:
         * job ps-jfrog-platform-release-pre-upgrade-check failed: BackoffLimitExceeded
 ```
+But I did not get this issue in next 2 attempts.
+So we can ignore this issue.

 If "<$MY_HELM_RELEASE>-pre-upgrade-check" job has failed with "BackoffLimitExceeded" then delete the job: